-Music is my greatest joy.
-And I dedicate myself to music like a gardener to his garden.
-The musical flora that grows and flourishes in that garden is not of my doing, but over the years I learned to provide the fertile ground in which those musical flowers are more likely to appear.
+Music is one of the greatest joys in my life.
+Over the years I've found my ongoing dedication to music to be comparable to the care a gardener gives to his garden.
+The musical flora that grows and flourishes in that garden is not of the gardeners doing, but over the years I learned to provide the fertile ground in which those musical flowers are more likely to appear.

 In India, music is considered to be a Sadhana, a path to liberation.
 And that is how I have seen music play out in my life.
 Time and again, music has helped me to unravel the knots in my mind, still my thoughts and stir back to life the parts of my soul that lay dormant.

 My musical background lies mainly in jazz and improvisational music.
 During my formative years as part of the European jazz and improvisational music scene, I learned to dive deep into music as pure sound, beyond any conceptualization.
 In my playing I was reaching for a state of emptiness where there is no expectation, no striving and no clinging.
 By exploring jazz and improvised music I learned ways to let the music unfold from the inside out, in an effortless action.
 It was an ongoing attempt to find a freedom of expression beyond the borders of the ego.